Iceland Writers Retreat

-The Iceland Writers Retreat is a one-week international event for writers that takes place in Reykjavik, Iceland.
+The Iceland Writers Retreat is a one-week international event for writers that takes place in Reykjavík, Iceland.

 History

-The Iceland Writers Retreat (IWR) was founded in 2014 by Eliza Reid, who is currently the First Lady of Iceland, and Erica Jacobs Green, of the United States.
-It has been held annually since 2014 in Reykjavik, Iceland.
-Iceland is known for its literary tradition, and Reykjavik is the world’s first non-native English speaking UNESCO City of Literature.
+The Iceland Writers Retreat (IWR) was founded in 2014 by Eliza Reid, then the First Lady of Iceland, and Erica Jacobs Green, of the United States.
+It has been held annually since 2014 in Reykjavík, Iceland.
+Iceland is known for its literary tradition, and Reykjavík is the world’s first non-native English speaking UNESCO City of Literature.
 The Iceland Writers Retreat was named one of the world's best writers' retreats in The Sydney Morning Herald.
 Spring 2016 marked the third annual Iceland Writers Retreat, taking place 13–17 April 2016.
 The fourth event was hosted from 5–9 April 2017, with the fifth taking place 11-15 April 2018.
 The sixth annual Retreat is scheduled for 3-7 April, 2019.

 Schedule

 The retreat is an international gathering, bringing together authors from many different countries.
 The Retreat consists of several small-group writing workshops led by acclaimed authors from around the world.
 There are opportunities to explore Iceland between workshops, which introduce participants to Iceland's rich literary tradition and beautiful landscapes.
 The Retreat includes Q & A Panels with all faculty, and social events to allow participants to network with an international group of writers.